carpentries/instructor-training/episodes/02-practice-learning.md

 >> 1. If the majority of the class votes for a single wrong answer, you can stop
 >> to work on correcting that one particular misconception.
 >> 2. If most of the class votes
->> for the right answer, it is probably safe to explain the answer move on.
+>> for the right answer, it is probably safe to explain the answer and move on.
 Helpers can make
 >> themselves available to help anyone at risk of being left behind.
 >> 3. If answers are pretty evenly
 >> split between options, learners may be guessing randomly, reflecting an